aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 ### Conclusion

 Congratulations!
-You have walked through an example resource type implementation in Python, and learned key concepts, expectations and objectives to keep in mind when writing your resource types.
+You have walked through a sample resource type implementation in Python, and learned key concepts, expectations and objectives for you to keep in mind when writing your resource types.